A: Submit the following income documentation with blacked out or deleted Social Security numbers*:

 A: If the tuition deposit is a hardship

 A: The financial aid for which you are applying is "need-based."
 You submit an application with income information so we can determine your financial need.
 We take into consideration parent's income and available resources.
 We also look at things like family size, geographic location and any documented special circumstances (i.e. job loss, change in family status, etc).
 There are a few merit based scholarship programs - the CTY Scholars and Richard B. Kerschner Merit Scholarship.
-These programs have separate applications procedures (contact CTY Scholars directly; contact the Financial Aid Office about Kershner).
+These programs have separate applications procedures (refer to the CTY website for more information).

 A: Families must apply for financial aid each year, as eligibility is based on current financial status and available CTY resources.
 A previous award does not guarantee an award for 2016.